iroddis/asdf-R/README.md

     1. Hit the ok button and it will install.
 If it already has it, then you are good.
   * Ubuntu
     1. ```sudo apt-get install linux-headers-$(uname -r) build-essential```
-1. On Ubuntu, you will need libreadline and libcurl
+1. On Ubuntu, you will need some additional libraries
-  1. ```sudo apt-get install libreadline-dev libcurl3-dev```
+  1. ```sudo apt-get install libreadline-dev libcurl3-dev gfortran```

 ## Install